frexos/mt/mt_assignment/README.txt

 1. Make sure you use version of node > 6 (I use 8.9.4 on linux and 8.1.2 on windows 10)

+2. cd to directory mt_assignment/

-2. In order to download dependencies npm install
+3. In order to download dependencies npm install

-3. In order to run the project in development mode in local server npm start -s
+4. In order to run the project in development mode in local server npm start -s

-4. In order to make a production build npm run build
+5. In order to make a production build npm run build

 ISSUES FOR CONSIDERATION